osmberlin/osm-parking-processing/README.md

 * [Varnish](https://varnish-cache.org/)

 ### settings

-- use template files in sub folders (`*_template`) to create a `.env` files by copying/renaming it
+1. use template files in sub folders (`*_template`) to create `.env` and `.conf` files by copying/renaming it

-- create spatial filter as geojson file in `data` directory (or copy `extracts/boundaries/berlin.geojson` to filter Berlin) the name of the file will be used as name of this region.
+1. create spatial filter as geojson file in `data` directory (or copy `extracts/boundaries/berlin.geojson` to filter Berlin) the name of the file will be used as name of this region.

-- download OSM data and put the file in the `osm` folder
+1. download OSM data and put the file in the `osm` folder
   ```sh
   wget -q http://download.geofabrik.de/europe/germany/berlin-latest.osm.pbf -O osm/berlin-latest.osm.pbf
   ```

-- you can put multiple pbf files in osm/ directory.
+1. you can put multiple pbf files in osm/ directory.
 They will get merged and imported.
 This way multiple regions can be imported.
 You have to make sure the pbf files contain data from the same timestamp.
 This setup will try to update the osm data to the latest changesets before importing it.
 If you put a month-old file in there, it will take some time.

 If you want to create your own extracts, there is another [readme.md](extracts/readme.md) you can follow.